 - ARP- Address Resolution Protocol, a program that can change the ARP Cache of a host by adding or removing IP addresses.
-Each IP address is associated to a MAC address. - ARP Cache List of IP addresses and their associated MAC addresses for hosts whose addresses cannot be resolved normally. - DHCP Dynamic Host Configuration Protocol, a program running on a server that issues IP addresses to computers or devices (Hosts) on its LAN. - Gateway a network device that controls traffic between two or more networks. - Hardware address a unique identifying code programmed by the factory into a network device, such as a network PCB, comprised of six two-digit groups of letter A-F and number 0-9. - Host a computer of device that allows access to itself via a LAN. - IP (Internet Protocol) Address a unique logical address used to identify a host on a TCP/IP network. - LAN Local Area Network, a group of computers or hosts connected together in a relatively small geographical area, such as a building or floor of a building. - MAC address the same as Hardware Address. - Netmask a logical hexadecimal number that prevents accessing hosts outside of its range.
+Each IP address is associated to a MAC address. - ARP Cache List of IP addresses and their associated MAC addresses for hosts whose addresses cannot be resolved normally. - Gateway a network device that controls traffic between two or more networks. - Hardware address a unique identifying code programmed by the factory into a network device, such as a network PCB, comprised of six two-digit groups of letter A-F and number 0-9. - Host a computer of device that allows access to itself via a LAN. - IP (Internet Protocol) Address a unique logical address used to identify a host on a TCP/IP network. - LAN Local Area Network, a group of computers or hosts connected together in a relatively small geographical area, such as a building or floor of a building. - MAC address the same as Hardware Address. - Netmask a logical hexadecimal number that prevents accessing hosts outside of its range.
 A bit value of zero allows access and a non-zero blocks access. - Subnet a logical grouping of hosts based on their IP addresses. - TCP/IP a communication protocol suite that is used for the Internet and a large number of LANs that allow hosts to share data. - Telnet a communication program used primarily to issue commands directly to a TCP/IP-based host.

-Note: The network where the instruments will operate must have an available IP address for each instrument.
+NOTE: The network where the instruments will operate must have an available IP address for each instrument.
 The IP scheme, or subnet, must match that of the PC that will be used to retrieve the data from the instruments.
-Contact Lighthouse Worldwide Solutions Technical Support for additional information.